 What happens on an average day at Nature School?

-The day’s activities at Wild Oak are free-flowing and dynamic, as they depend on the ever-changing environment of the property (seasonal gardening, wild animal tracks, new wildflowers and wild herbs, insect activity, effects of weather on the land, etc.) and on the relationships formed between the children and educators in the group.
+The day’s activities at Wild Oak are free-flowing and dynamic, as they depend on the ever-changing environment of the property (seasonal gardening, wild animal tracks, new wildflowers and wild herbs, insect activity, weather, etc.) and on the relationships formed between the children and educators in the group.
 Educators also add to the day’s learning by introducing ideas and mentoring in building, creating, and wildcrafting.
 Wild Oak educators follow the lead of the children, focusing on their interests of the day and allowing for independent play as well as collaboration.
 We open and close each day at our “Base” where we come together to share stories and build community.

 On any given day, we spend every moment of our time outdoors... rain or shine!